amolaka/Notable-Projects/README.md

 1. Find nominated series on review on Rotten Tomatoes and IMDb
 2. Scrape text data from IMDB and Rotten Tomatoes for each nominateed series in R-Studio
-3. Clean data on R-Studio and create a data frame with four columns: Content (reviews), Platform (wether it is Rotten Tomatoes/IMDb), Title of review (only for IMDb), Rating (-/10 only for IMDB)
+3. Clean data in R-Studio and create a data frame with four columns: Content (reviews), Platform (whether it is Rotten Tomatoes/IMDb), Title of review (only for IMDb), Rating (-/10 only for IMDB)
-4. Export the CSV created in R and upload them to Google Collab and import VADER sentiment analysis tool
+4. Export the CSV created in R and upload them to Google Colab and import VADER sentiment analysis tool
-5. collect the positive, negative, neutral, and compound sentiment scores
+5. Collect the positive, negative, neutral, and compound sentiment scores
-6. Conduct hypothesis testing through analysizing the sentiment scores from VADER, preforming t-test, get a p-value, and make a desision tree model
+6. Conduct hypothesis testing through generating the sentiment scores from VADER, clustering the scores (K-Means Clustering) for visualization, conducting a logistical regression to get predicted probabilities, compare compound sore to prediction results, and finally perform a Kruskal-Wallis Test to see if there is any significant difference in compound scores among nominees.